Spiritual Privilege Demands Present Faithfulness: Israel's Warning

 Past spiritual privilege does not replace present faithfulness to God.

-1 Now I would not have you ignorant, brothers, that our fathers were all under the cloud, and all passed through the sea;
+1 I do not want you to be unaware, brothers, that our forefathers were all under the cloud, and that they all passed through the sea.

-5 However with most of them, God was not well pleased, for they were overthrown in the wilderness.
+5 Nevertheless, God was not pleased with most of them, for they were struck down in the wilderness.

 Past spiritual privilege does not replace present faithfulness to God.